 This post may contain affiliate links which means I receive a small commission at no cost to you when you make a purchase.
 As an Amazon Associate, I earn from qualifying purchases.

-Whether you want to create a higher ROI from ad campaigns or increase the amount of content you can publish each day, Jarvis (formerly Conversion.ai) has you covered.
-If you've been around here for the past few months, you know I can't stop talking about Jarvis.
+Whether you want to create a higher ROI from ad campaigns or increase the amount of content you can publish each day, Jasper (formerly Conversion.ai and formerly JasperAI… they'll make up their minds one of these days) has you covered.
+If you've been around here for the past few months, you know I can't stop talking about Jasper.

-Jarvis is an AI-copywriter who has now been upgraded to assistant.
-If you haven't used Jarvis yet, please read my Jarvis Guide before you continue reading.
+Jasper is an AI-copywriter who has now been upgraded to assistant.
+If you haven't used Jasper yet, please read my Jasper Guide before you continue reading.

 What is Boss Mode?

-Boss Mode is literally where Jarvis becomes your assistant.
+Boss Mode is literally where Jasper becomes your assistant.
 I know he's always been an AI-copywriter and I've referred to him as my BFF before, but now it's more of a reality.

-You can tell Jarvis (by voice command, if you choose) to “write an introduction paragraph for this article” and he will do it!
+You can tell Jasper (by voice command, if you choose) to “write an introduction paragraph for this article” and he will do it!

 Surprisingly, the cost went from $109 for PRO to $119/mo for BOSS.
 I couldn't click “UPGRADE” fast enough!